 The snow was left behind by the ‘Beast-from-the-East’ - a cold snap that came across from Siberia in 2018.

-Durrington Walls’s near bank, or what is left of it, thanks to many years of ploughing it flat, is just beyond the line of parked cars.
-This too is marked with snow.
+Durrington Walls’ near bank, or what is left of it, thanks to many years of ploughing it flat, is just beyond the line of parked cars.
+This, too, is marked with snow.

 Note the blue farm vehicle parked beneath the embankment of the new road, because that vehicle very nearly marks the centre of the timber egg known as the “Southern Circle.”

-Professor Wainwright uncovered the Southern Circle in 1966/67 when conducting excavations in advance of the Countess road which replaced the old road, due to several accidents.
+Professor Wainwright uncovered the Southern Circle in 1966/67 when excavating in advance of the Countess Road, which replaced the old one with a dangerous bend due to several accidents.

 Unfortunately, Wainwright's excavation of the Southern Circle only exposed two-thirds of it, and even that is lost to us beneath the embankment of the new road.

-Note the red vehicle on the extreme right of the above picture, because the next photo was taken from alongside it.
+Note the red vehicle on the extreme right of the above picture because the following photo was taken alongside it.

-75. The old road, little more than a track, can been seen to pass over Durrington Walls's denuded bank, before taking a dip through the centre of the henge.
+84. The old road, little more than a track, can be seen to pass over Durrington Walls's denuded bank before dipping through the centre of the henge.

 Much of Durrington Walls has been completely flattened due to many years under the plough.
-This was fortunate in some ways because loosened chalk and hill-wash colluvium has covered the monuments lower down and protected them - especially so the Southern Circle of timber.
-Prehistoric remains at the top of the combe which lost much of this protective cover, were not so lucky.
+This was fortunate in some ways because loosened chalk and hill-wash colluvium covered the monuments lower down and protected them - especially so the Southern Circle of timber.
+Prehistoric remains at the top of the combe lost much of this protective cover and were not so lucky.

-Imagine for a moment what the above landscape would have looked like when Durrington Walls was new.
-A ten-feet-high bank, made of gleaming white chalk, taken from an 18-foot-deep internal ditch, blanked out most of the sky in the above picture.
+Imagine what the above landscape looked like when Durrington Walls was new.
+A ten-foot-high bank of gleaming white chalk, taken from an 18-foot-deep internal ditch, blanked out most of the sky in the above picture.

-Now note the footpath in the right foreground, because a little further along it is where the next photograph was taken from.
+Now note the footpath in the right foreground, because a little further along it is where the following photograph was taken from.

-76. The henge and the Southern Circle of timber was connected to the river Avon via an avenue of hard-packed chalk and flints.
+85. The henge and the Southern Circle of timber were connected to the river Avon via an avenue of hard-packed chalk and flints.
 The river can be seen behind the van and through the trees that grow on its banks.
-My impression of the Avenue is superimposed on top of the photograph and should give you the idea that something was meant to exit the henge by sliding down and into the river.
+My impression of the Avenue is superimposed on the photograph and should give you the idea that something was meant to exit the henge by sliding down it.

-The Stonehenge Riverside Project, started in 2003, found five houses alongside this avenue, and all of them were found buried beneath Durrington Walls's bank.
-These houses were small affairs measuring approximately 6 by 6 megalithic yards.
+The Stonehenge Riverside Project started in 2003 and found five houses alongside this avenue.
+All of them were found buried beneath Durrington Walls' bank.
+These houses were small affairs measuring approximately six megalithic yards square.
 Their positions are marked in the above picture with small splodges of snow, which can be seen behind the row of trees.

 About 50% of the pigs found at Durrington Walls arrived as carcasses of meat intended for feasting and celebrations and were destined to be slaughtered as the sun set beneath Durrington Walls' western bank at the close of summer solstice day.
 These pigs were sacrificed to the sun and moon because their age was equivalent to the human female gestation period of nine months.